unstilljess/uselinuxinstead/README.md

 **Maybe they just need to stay on Windows**

 I recommend every new Windows machine to run [https://github.com/Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) .
-It's a one line powershell script that cleans up the worst bits of Windows.
-The ads, the nags, the Copilot, etc. It honestly solves a whole lot of the complaints people have.
-Rerun it after every major update - MS will silently turn stuff on again, but it works for Most things.
+It's a one line powershell command that cleans up the worst bits of Windows.
+The ads, the nags, Copilot, telemetry, etc. It honestly solves a whole lot of the complaints people have.
+Rerun it after every major update since MS will silently turn stuff on again, but it works for Most things.

 **How to pick a Linux distro**